 “I Am Fine” – What to do if someone refuses treatment?

-Each of your stores should have a set of procedures in place for when an employee injuries themselves on the job.
-The manager should know they are responsible of handling the situation so that the employee is treated quickly and effectively so that they are not only returned to health, but to work as quickly as possible.
+Each of your stores should have a set of procedures in place for when an employee injures themselves on the job.
+The manager should know they are responsible for handling the situation so that the employee is treated quickly and effectively so that they are not only returned to health, but to work as quickly as possible.

-However, we find that some managers think that if they worker says “I am fine” then they are done.
+However, we find that some managers think that if their workers say “I am fine” then they are done.
 This is obviously not the case.

-If you have a Post Injury Drug Testing Policy in place, then you are required to also send the person for a drug test even if they say they are fine.
+If you have a Post Injury Drug Testing Policy in place, then you are required to also send the person for a drug test even if they say they choose not to seek medical care.